 Overall, the goal is create a sustainable, earth-friendly ecosystem that plays host to rich soil, a diverse mix of plants, and loads of both pollinators and “good” predators.
 Follow these steps for planting success:

-- Plant wisely.
-Set your garden well along the way to maturity by starting with strong, vibrant young plants from Bonnie® Organics.
-Or, if you’d rather sprout your own seeds, be sure to look for packets labeled USDA Organic.
+Plant wisely.
+Set your garden well along the way to maturity by starting with strong, vibrant young plants.
+Or, if you’d rather sprout your own seeds.
 Either way, choose plants that grow well together, including a mix of hybrid and heirloom varieties that have some inherent disease-resistant characteristics (check the labels).
 Also, if you’ve grown a garden before, switch up where you plant different plant types (a practice called crop rotation) to help thwart pests and diseases.

-- Serve nutritious “meals.”
+Serve nutritious “meals.”
 Plants constantly pull nutrients from the soil, so it’s your job to replenish them throughout the growing season so your organic garden doesn’t go hungry and start to produce less than its best.
-To that end, a month after planting, start giving your garden regular helpings of Miracle-Gro® Performance Organics® Edibles Plant Nutrition (check the label to find out how much and how often to feed).
-Enhanced with micronutrients, it instantly feeds the soil so your plants will have a steady stream of nutrition for their best growth.
+To that end, a month after planting, start giving your garden regular helpings of Miracle-Gro® Organics Plant Food Granules for Vegetables & Herbs (check the label to find out how much and how often to feed).
+Then, follow up with Miracle-Gro® Organics Water Soluble Plant Food for Vegetables & Herbs every 7 days.